telefonicaid/fiware-cygnus/docker/README.md

 The process of building this application and packing it into a container could be a little long in time terms.
 Addressing this issue, the process is separated in two steps: Building the jar and packing the cygnus container.

+## Maven settings template

+In order to improve your chances, should `maven` have any error downloading your dependencies, and you need to restart, or should you need to do this compilation process many times, `maven` is configured to put the downloaded dependencies in this repository's directory `maven-deps`, whis is `.gitignore`d.
+To accomplish that, we overwrite maven's settings file with our own `docker/0.maven-settings.xml`.
+The only change being the following line added:

+    <localRepository>/cygnus-compiler/maven-deps</localRepository>

 ## Build the jar

 Run this command from the root of this repository: